-In 2014, DivcoWest acquired The Avallon, a five-building, 318,000-sf mid-rise office campus located in Northwest Austin adjacent to The Arboretum.
+In 2014, DivcoWest acquired The Avallon, a five-building, 318,000-square-foot, mid-rise office campus located in Northwest Austin adjacent to The Arboretum.

 AQUILA was engaged to lease the property, based on previous success representing another DivcoWest property in the Northwest submarket.

 The property was then converted to an office project by Crescent Real Estate Equities, and BMC Software leased the three-building for its Austin headquarters.
-In the early 2000’s, BMC pushed for the developed of two additional buildings on the site in order to grow the campus to 318,000 SF.
+In the early 2000s, BMC pushed for the development of two additional buildings on the site in order to grow the campus to 318,000 square feet.
 However, BMC eventually downsized and never actually occupied a portion of the campus.

 Because of this staggered development, the finishes across the project were dated and incohesive.